GeorgeFreelanceDeveloper/Playground/README.md

 # Playground
-The repository contains example codes created for educational purposes
+The repository contains example codes created for educational purposes.